 This course introduces the components and functions of organization and administration as it applies to the agencies of the criminal justice system.
 Topics include operations/functions of organizations; recruiting, training, and retention of personnel; funding and budgeting; communications; span of control and discretion; and other related topics.
-Upon completion, students should be able to identify laboratory analysis of submitted evidence.
+Upon completion, students should be able to identify and discuss the basic components and functions of a criminal justice organization and its administrative operations.